JohnHao13/BRC/README.md

 # BRC
-This is module BRC which implemented a compare unit
+This is module BRC which implements a compare unit